AaronCWacker/Yggdrasil/README.md

 They are subject to rapid forgetting.
 They make autobiographical remembering specific.
 They are recollectively experienced when accessed.

+Definition:ep·i·sod·ic mem·o·ry
+noun	PSYCHOLOGY
+a type of long-term memory that involves conscious recollection of previous experiences together with their context in terms of time, place, associated emotions, etc.
+"those results suggest that participants were using episodic memory to recall the presented words in all conditions" a conscious memory of a previous experience.
+"the hippocampus is critically involved in forming episodic memories"

+se·man·tic mem·o·ry
+noun	PSYCHOLOGY
+a type of long-term memory involving the capacity to recall words, concepts, or numbers, which is essential for the use and understanding of language.
+"if patients lose semantic memory, they struggle with knowledge of everyday objects in the world, and have trouble communicating" a recollection of a word, concept, or number.
+"the extraction of semantic memories and associated emotions"

 Dictionaries are represented within Python code using a minimal structure similar to RDF.
 For example in our RDF example above there are three parts, the Subject, the Predice and the Object.
 That plus an ability to compose a list of records delimited by period allows you to represent a list of records that can either be a graph or a list of N dimensions.